 Improving strength, digestion

-Chewing tulsi leaves(with water) empty stomach in morning improves body immunity and digestive power.
+Chewing Holy Basil leaves(with water) empty stomach in morning improves body immunity and digestive power.
 It also improves memory, immunity and beneficial for whole body.

 A person who is addicted to tobacco, alcohol, tea etc. should chew tulsi leaves with kali mirch, whenever he/she has urge for addicted substance.